paucabar/AimSeg/README.md

 * It is possible to edit the ROI selection
 * Click ok to finish the annotation process

-*Post-processing and quantification*

-The last steps are fully automated.
-A results table (tsv file) will be stored in the working directory.

 ---
 **ROI edition**